gwastro/pycbc/docs/workflow/datafind.rst

 .. autofunction:: pycbc.workflow.setup_datafind_runtime_frames_single_call_perifo
           :noindex:

+.. autofunction:: pycbc.workflow.setup_datafind_from_pregenerated_lcf_files
+          :noindex:

-When using any of these sub-modules the following other configuration options apply in the [workflow-datafind] section
+When using any of the AT_RUNTIME sub-modules the following other configuration options apply in the [workflow-datafind] section

 * datafind-X1-frame-type = NAME - REQUIRED.
 Where X1 is replaced by the ifo name for each ifo.
 The NAME should be the full frame type, which is used when querying the database.
 * datafind-ligo-datafind-server = URL - OPTIONAL.
 If provided use this server when querying for frames.
 If not provided, which is recommended for most applications, then the LIGO_DATAFIND_SERVER environment variable will be used to determine this.

+When using the PREGENERATED sub-module the following configuartion options apply in the [workflow-datafind] section:

+* datafind-pregenerated-cache-file-x1 = Path/to/file.lcf.
+This should be specified independently for each ifo and points to the pregenerated files.

+The following configuration options apply in the [workflow-datafind] section for all sub-modules and can be used as sanity checks:

 * datafind-check-segment-gaps = STRING - OPTIONAL (default = "no_test").
 If this option takes any value other than 'no_test' the workflow module will check that the local datafind server has returned frames covering all of the listed science times.
 Its behaviour is then as follows
   * 'no_test': Do not perform this test.
 Any discrepancies will cause later failures.
   * 'warn': Perform the test, print warnings covering any discrepancies but do nothing about them.
 Discrepancies will cause failures later in the workflow.